 - how the policy is to be made available to officers and employees of the company.

-Public companies are required to have a whistleblower policy addressing the above in place by 1 January 2020.
-At this stage it appears that large proprietary companies will generally need to have a policy in place by 1 January 2021.
+Public companies and large proprietary companies are required to have a whistleblower policy addressing the above in place by 1 January 2020.

 Although only public companies, large proprietary companies and proprietary companies that are trustees of registrable superannuation entities are required to have such a policy under the legislation, all companies may wish to consider implementing a whistleblower policy.
 Such a policy is useful in clearly setting out how a company will consistently and transparently deal with any protected disclosures that may arise.